 We decided not to test subscription services this time around, mostly because the new kids on the block seem very similar to the big brands without actually competing on price.
 (Goby, for example, is more expensive than Oral-B, with fewer features.)

-The 12 best electric toothbrushes
+Compare the best electric toothbrushes

 |Electric Toothbrush||Price||Tested Battery Life (Minutes)||Cost of Heads||Cleaning Test (Score out of 6)||Quad Pace Timer?|